-Projects that provide the greatest number of trees and plants and yield the greatest potential for long-term carbon dioxide uptake/sequestration - in a cost-effective way - will be given priority under this criterion.
+Projects that provide the greatest number of trees and plants and yield the greatest potential for long-term carbon dioxide uptake/sequestration - in a cost-effective way will be given priority under this criterion.
 Consideration will be given for the type of habitat (urban, forest, riparian/wetlands, restoring natives, etc.).

 - 1. How many trees will be planted in how much space? - 2.
 What species of trees and plants will be used?
 Attach Planting Palette with both scientific and common names. - 3.
 What is the size and cost for each of the trees and plants proposed?
-EEM program will not pay for trees larger than 15 gallons.
-If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicants authorized representative in the Resolution, must be submitted with the application. - 4.
+Plantings should be ecological and physically appropriate for their function in the planting space available; this program does not fund trees larger than 15 gallon. - 4.
 What type of irrigation system will be installed? - 5.
 What is the water source and cost? - 6.
 What will be the establishment cost per tree (including irrigation) over the first five years following planting? - 7.
 Is the project using volunteer labor and/or donated materials? - D. Other Benefits and Community Participation (0-5 points)